-How to Use Rice Water to Stop Diarrhea
+How to stop Diarrhea by using Rice Water

 My contacts constantly forward me emails whenever they find useful and beneficial health tips and information.
 One of these emails prompted me to write this article on stopping diarrhea.
 I was taught this method a long time ago as a small boy and have recently had the opportunity to try it.
 I'm happy to share this valuable information with you.